The University of Chicago

 Clinical Psychology Pre-Doctoral Internship Program

 We ask that you carefully read this information before deciding on applying to our program, so that you may fully appreciate the structure of our program and what we have to offer.
-We hope that you will select this internship because you believe it is a “great match” with your professional goals for training and career development.
-Should you come to this internship, we will, in turn, work to provide you with the skills necessary to become a professional clinical psychologist who specializes in science and practice.
+We hope that you will select this internship because you believe it is a “great fit” with your professional goals for training and career development.
+Should you match with us, we will, in turn, work to provide you with the skills necessary to become a professional clinical psychologist who specializes in science and practice in an academic environment..

 Please note that while our program is structured to train interns committed to their specific clinical training track, we encourage all of our interns to participate in either a research and/or clinical rotation outside of their track, to round out their experiences and skills.
 More detail concerning our training model can be found in the relevant sections below.